 In other words, bylines hit three of the five dimensions of TRUST in our Grow With TRUST framework.

-A Three-Legged Stool of Trust
+Contributed Article Strategy: A Three-Legged Stool of Trust

 Third-party validation: Where your bylines are published is extremely important.
 It’s critical to consider a media brand's visibility, industry reputation and domain authority before making the commitment to create a guest post for them.
 Indiscriminately posting content on third-party sites will only diminish the perceived value of—and trust in—your content and your brand.

-Search presence: Guest posting can deliver SEO benefits as well -- but you must be careful here.
+Search presence: Contributed articles can deliver SEO benefits as well -- but you must be careful here.
 Over the past few years, unscrupulous marketers have given guest posting a bad name with Google through practices such as paying under-the-table for links and including what Google calls "unnatural" links in content.
 As a result, Google's algorithms look at guest posting programs with a high degree of scrutiny.
 Your best course is to focus on creating quality content, placing them in the right outlets, and only including links that are clearly designed to help the reader.